frett27/splitflap_display/README.md

 - [x] Support Design, to be simple light and permit to add decorations.
 - [ ] Add switch on electronic Card & Pullup

+V2.1

+- [ ] Testing the Software Serial, apparently an error in choosing the pins 3 is not interrupted changed compatible ->, use 8 or 9